 - Keep your cat away from toxic substances — Common human foods such as coffee, alcohol, and chocolate, as well as a variety of houseplants, are toxic to cats.
 Other items in your home could also become choking hazards, such as hairpins, decorations, and toys.
 Make sure your curious kitten doesn’t have access to anything that could be harmful if swallowed.

-- Keep up with their blood work, especially in older cats — Routine blood work can give you an early diagnosis of kidney disease.
-If caught early, the prognosis is generally good, but it can be fatal if you allow it to progress without intervention.
+- Keep up with their blood work, especially in older cats — Routine blood work can give you an early diagnosis of kidney disease, cancer, and other serious conditions.
+Early intervention is key to a potentially positive outcome.

-- Introduce new environments and external stimuli slowly — Cats are known to shake when scared — new situations tend to stress them out.
+- Introduce new environments and external stimuli slowly — Cats are known to shake when scared, and new situations tend to stress them out.
 Try not to put them in an unfamiliar place without some element of comfort.
-For example, if you must travel with your cat, provide them with their favorite toys and blankets.
-If you adopt another animal, gradually introduce them and don’t force the new relationship.
+(For example, if you must travel with your cat, provide them with their favorite toys and blankets.
+Or, if you adopt another animal, gradually introduce them and don’t force the new relationship too quickly.)